thycotic/dsv-docs/product/QuickStart/users/index.md

         (7) OIDC (federated)
 ```

-The local user will select *(1)* and enter their username and password.
-The Thycotic One user will select *(3)* and enter their email, Thycotic One password, and for the provider name simply hit `enter` to default to *thy-one*.

-The local user should change their password immediately as a best practice because the admin knows it and had to transfer it to them somehow.
-The command is:
+The user will select *(1)* and enter their username and password.
+The user should change their password immediately as a best practice.
+The command to change the password is:

 ```bash
 dsv auth changepassword
 ```

 At this point, the users are created and able to authenticate to DSV (they can confirm with the command `dsv auth` and get a token), however, they will not have permission to access anything yet because DSV defaults to *deny all*.
-In the next step, the admin will create policies granting permission to these users.
+In the next step, the admin will create [policies](../policies/index.md) granting permission to these users.